 It is ARE department policy not to increase the maximum enrollment in our classes, therefore we do not issue PTAs for full/closed classes.
 You can put yourself on the wait list via Schedule Builder during Pass 2, however, it is best to have an alternate plan in case you do not get in.
 Being on a wait list does not guarantee you will be added into the class or be issued a PTA.

 How will I know when my final exams will be held?

 You can check the final exam date and time for each course when you are registering in order to avoid having multiple final exams on the same day.
 Final exam dates and times are listed in Schedule Builder.
 ARE faculty generally do not give alternate exams, either mid-terms or finals, so do not make other plans for final exam week.
 If you have an emergency during any exam time, contact your instructor right away to discuss options.

 What is the deadline to drop ARE classes?

-Most ARE classes have a 10-day drop deadline (the 10th day of instruction) - check the Class Registration Guide on the Registrar's website for classes with this deadline and the date of the 10th day of instruction.
+Most ARE classes have a 10-day drop deadline (the 10th day of instruction) - check the Registrar's Office website for classes with this deadline and the date of the 10th day of instruction.
 After this deadline, the only way to drop a class is to petition for a PTD (Permission to Drop) in your college Dean's Office.
 Departments do not issue PTDs.

 What courses will be offered in Summer Session?